-One of the main concerns is that light-field rendering may require a ton of extra computation and data.
-Indeed, we are often asked whether it will ever be possible to render a lightfield scene in real-time.
-Our answer is that it is not only possible, we are already doing it at CREAL, but that it is possible without considerably more processing power or data than flat imagery!
+One of the main concerns is that light-field image rendering may require a ton of extra computation and data.
+Indeed, we are often asked whether it will ever be possible to render a light-field scene in real-time.
+Our answer is that it's not only possible, but that we are already doing it at CREAL.
+What's more important is that we are doing it so efficiently that it doesn't need considerably more processing power or data than flat imagery!
 Sounds impossible?
 This article will hopefully demonstrate how.